Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Comments on Individual Dwarf Spheroidal Galaxies and Special Cases

 {\bf Boo~III}---This dSph is included in our potentially tidally disrupting based on its small pericenter and low average density \citep{Carlin2018ApJ...865....7C}.
 We do not include it in our clear tidally disrupting sample because of the lack of detailed tidal stripping models or clear observational evidence (e.g., deep photometry or kinematic evidence).
 There are a large number of candidate targets ($N_{\rm expected} \sim130$) that will significantly increase the spectroscopic sample size and can be used to further assess dynamical equilibrium.
-However, the large angular size and low luminosity makes follow-up difficult.
+However, the large angular size and low luminosity makes follow-up difficult. {We exclude the region around the globular clusters, NGC~5466 ($R_{\rm NGC~5466}=7\times r_{h,~NGC~5466}= 16.1\arcmin$) and NGC~5272 ($R_{\rm NGC~5272}=30\arcmin \sim 13 \times r_{h,~NGC~5272}$), when constructing the fixed background model.}

 {\bf Boo~IV}---A systemic proper motion measurement of this recently discovered dwarf has only been possible with EDR3.
 Our measurement disagrees with \citet{McConnachie2020RNAAS...4..229M} due to their choice of prior on the tangential velocity.